 Mortgage Q&A: “What mortgage term is best?”

-By “mortgage term,” I mean the length of your mortgage.
+By “mortgage term,” I mean the duration of your mortgage.
 Why does it matter?
-Well, your mortgage payments and the amount of interest you pay will be determined, in part, by the term of your mortgage.
+Well, your mortgage payments and the amount of interest you pay will be determined, in large part, by the term of your mortgage.

 It won’t be double the amount of the 30-year, because you’ll pay less interest over the shorter period of time, but it’ll be significantly higher.